Seirdy/seirdy.one/content/about/fediverse-greeting.md

 Alternatively: DM me to introduce yourself and say why you want to follow me.

-If you send a follow request and you haven't done the above, I'll wait a day or two before checking again.
-If you still haven't done the above, I'll reject it.
+If you send a follow request and you haven’t done the above, I’ll wait before checking again.
+If you're on mastodon.social or mastodon.online, I'm less likely to accept and you might have to wait a while.
+If you're really close to hateful/hostile instances, I'll reject.

-If you frequently and knowingly interact with hateful instances, I will respond to your follow request by blocking you.
-And possibly muting your instance.

 Moving
 ------